vpasumarthi/vpasumarthi.github.io/content/authors/admin/_index.md

 awards: []
 ---

-Viswanath Pasumarthi is a computational scientist and postdoctoral research associate who works at the intersection of chemistry, catalysis, and materials science.
-He uses ab initio molecular dynamics, density functional theory, and multiscale modeling to understand surface reactions that matter for energy conversion and electrocatalysis.
-His work also includes building open source scientific software and automated workflows in Python that run on high performance computers.
-Viswanath enjoys taking ideas from first principles simulations to practical insight, and collaborating with both academic and industrial teams.
-He previously worked with the SUNCAT Center at SLAC and is based in Lafayette, Indiana, USA.
+I am a computational scientist and postdoctoral research associate working at the intersection of chemistry, catalysis, and materials science.
+I use ab initio molecular dynamics, density functional theory, and multiscale modeling to understand surface reactions that matter for energy conversion and electrocatalysis.
+My work also includes building open source scientific software and automated workflows in Python that run on high performance computers.
+I enjoy taking ideas from first principles simulations to practical insight, and collaborating with both academic and industrial teams.
+I previously worked with the SUNCAT Center at SLAC and am currently based in Lafayette, Indiana, USA.

 ## Research {#research}